 - Apps and Plugins for SEO

 With WooCommerce, you have full control over every aspect of your store including the parts that affect SEO.
 In the meantime, Shopify SEO is also easy to manage.
-While WooCommerce has the marvelous Yoast SEO as companion, Shopify has its wide range of integrations in apps store, too!
+While WooCommerce has the marvelous Yoast SEO as a companion, Shopify has its wide range of integrations in the apps store, too!

 For further details, don’t forget to visit our comprehensive comparison of Shopify vs WooCommerce SEO.